 Now, stack on the rest of the cheese.

 Then you'll want to butter both sides of your bread and turn your burner to a low heat.
 Once your sandwich is in the griddle, go ahead and take your straw and poke holes all over it.
 This will create little tunnels that'll let your cheese flow out like molten lactose.
 As your liquid gold starts to ooze out, it'll create a cheesy crust that sort of tastes like a Cheez-It BUT BETTER.

 Since it's cooking on such a low heat, it'll take like 7 minutes to cook on each side.
 Because brioche burns so quickly and since you want your cheese to be able to travel through the holes, it's very important that you give it ample time to cook.
 Don't try to rush it.
 Relax, drink a beer.
 Unless it's nine in the morning, and in that case, drink a bloody mary or something.

-This is what it should look like if your cheese was able to melt out through the holes.
-If it didn’t, simply just smack some shredded cheese on the outside and grill it so that it cooks it real quick.
-It’ll work the same way but the hole method is much more fun.
+This is what the sloppy joe grilled cheese should look like if your cheese was able to melt out through the holes.
+If it didn't, simply just smack some shredded cheese on the outside and grill it so that it cooks it real quick.
+It'll work the same way but the hole method is much more fun.
 It made me feel like a scientist!
 A grilled cheese scientist!

 After that, you'll want to take it off the stove-top, let it set for a minute, and then serve it while it still looks all pretty and delicious like the one below.

 What to pair it with: